Tendon transfer: Principles

 Any transfer of a tendon for another function will generally lose one grade of power.
 For example, M4 muscle power grade will become M3.

 A single tendon should be used to restore a single function.
 Transfer of one tendon to restore multiple functions will compromise strength and movement.

 Medical uses

 These are examples of commonly performed tendon transfers.

 History

 Many of the lower extremity tendon transfers were performed during the nineteenth century to improve ambulation in polio patients due to post-poliomyelitis paralysis.
-In the beginning o twentieth century, tendon transfers were used to correct congenital talipes equina.
+In the beginning of the twentieth century, tendon transfers were used to correct congenital talipes equina.
 Tendon transfers were extensively performed during World Wars I and II to patients with upper extremity injuries.